PZI Teacher Archives

 Through Winter Silence: Who Was at the Helm?

 Winter Sesshin: Through Winter Silence into the New Light.
 Audio excerpt from Allison Atwill’s dharma talk recorded on January 16th, 2021.
 Sarah Bender comments on a nightmarish moment in the tale of the round-the-world voyage of navigator John Slocum.

 PZI Zen Online: Zhaozhou said, “Clay Buddhas cannot pass through water; metal Buddhas cannot pass through a furnace; wooden Buddhas cannot pass through fire.”
 Which Buddha survives?
 The mid loves its ideas, structures, concepts and so does society.
 Some of those constructs are always dissolving.
 Discomfort of change in society norms and our own personal norms.
 As recorded June 10, 2020.

-John Tarrant at Fall Sesshin 2019 – Being lost or between places is a fundamental human predicament.
-Being lost delivers you to yourself with an unknown outcomes.
-The teacher takes away the student’s need to know what’s unfolding on his pilgrimage.
+John Tarrant in Fall Sesshin 2019.
+Being lost or between places is a fundamental human predicament.
+Being lost delivers you to yourself with an unknown outcome.
+The teacher takes away the student’s need to know what’s unfolding on their pilgrimage.
 Zen likes predicaments as signs that things want to change.